 Section 1236.
 Native Load Service Obligation.
 This section would amend the Federal Power Act to clarify that a load-serving entity is entitled to use its transmission facilities or firm transmission rights to serve its existing customers before it is obligated to make its transmission capacity available for other uses.
-FERC would not be able to change any approved allocation of transmission rights by an RTO or ISO approved prior to September 15, 2003.
-A similar provision was included in the House-passed H.R.
-6.
+FERC would not be able to change any approved allocation of transmission rights by an RTO or ISO approved prior to January 1, 2005.
+This section contains language not included in the conference report on H.R.
+6 from the 108th Congress to allow for public power utilities to enter into long-term contracts to serve their native load as well as giving them access to the transmission system.